Five Design Mistakes That Kill Conversion Rates

 Conversion optimisation is not a simple process.
 It requires a culture of experimentation and evidence based decision making.
 However, you can prevent unnecessary problems by ensuring you always give users a clear call-to-action at the end of any user journey.
 Don’t let account verification create unnecessary friction through poor design and difficult tasks.
 Automated account verification makes this process simple and painless.

-Negative or white space can be used as a powerful directional cue to draw the user towards a desired action.
+Negative or white space can be a powerful directional cue to draw the user towards a desired action.
 However, excessive white space creates the wrong impression and can hinder browsing activity.
 Web conventions assist user navigation and browsing and so avoid breaking them unless your idea improves the user experience.
 Breaking conventions relating to navigation are especially problematic and so should be avoided at all costs.

 Finally, avoid following new design trends unless you have evidence that they improve conversions.
 Many design trends only become popular because designers and web masters jump on the bandwagon without first testing their impact on user behaviour.
 This approach to web design can seriously damage your conversion rate.
 If you don’t have the expertise internally consider hiring a conversion rate optimisation consultant to help guide you and transfer skills to your staff.